igor-morawski/igor-morawski.github.io/research/ICIP2021/tpa-action-prediction.md

 ## This website is under construction!
 More details and the dataset coming soon.
+Accepted to IEEE ICIP (International Conference on Image Processing) 2021 in Anchorage, Alaska.
+Feel free to contact me for a pre-print or more details.
 <br>

 # Action Prediction using Extremely Low-Resolution Thermopile Sensor Array for Elderly Monitoring